Helping you grow closer to God

 “I have learned the secret of being content in any and every situation.
 Whether well fed or hungry, whether living in plenty or in want.”
 That means that there was a day when the Apostle Paul woke up and he thought more was better.
 There was a day when he when/then.
 When I’m a super duper, super duper Pharisee, then.
 And he learned that that didn’t work.
 And he got disillusioned.
 But he learned.

-As a early apostle, I bet there were days he got up and thought, if I can just preach more to more people and reach all the Gentiles then… And finally he learned, I’ve learned to be content that, you know, even though I’m in jail and it doesn’t make sense because I had this mission to reach the whole world, I’m going to trust that God…
+As an early apostle, I bet there were days he got up and thought, if I can just preach more to more people and reach all the Gentiles then… And finally, he learned, I’ve learned to be content that, you know, even though I’m in jail and it doesn’t make sense because I had this mission to reach the whole world, I’m going to trust that God…

 I’m going to get up every day, I’m going to set the goals, I’m going to pray, I’m going to ask God for grace, and I’m going to bust it.
-But, Lord, you’re in control and I’m going to be content whether I have a little financially or a lot.
-I’m going to be content whether I’m out on the trail preaching, teaching or I don’t know why you got me in this prison because I’m not doing anything but writing a few letters.
+But, Lord, You’re in control and I’m going to be content whether I have a little financially or a lot.
+I’m going to be content whether I’m out on the trail preaching, teaching or I don’t know why You got me in this prison because I’m not doing anything but writing a few letters.
 I’m glad he was in prison, aren’t you?

 But what he learned was there could be guy chained next to him.
 You know, “…for this has turned out for my deliverance.
 Your prayers and the provision of Christ Jesus.
 And I want you to know that although some people are preaching Christ from envy and strife, I’m here with the whole Praetorian Guard and God is using it for His greater glory.
-The word of God is going out like never before.”
+The Word of God is going out like never before.”